Glareone/Azure-Solution-and-Enterprise-Architecture-in-Depth/System Design Interview & Architecture in Practice/google-disk.md

 1. Add Files using drag and drop
 2. Download Files.
 3. Sync files across multiple devices.
 Added on one device - synced to other devices
+4. Synchronization between users during one session (touched below)
-4. Ability to share with friends
+5. Ability to share with friends
-5. Send notifications or subscribe on changes
+6. Send notifications or subscribe on changes
-6. Resumable upload for larger files (because of potential network interruptions)
+7. Resumable upload for larger files (because of potential network interruptions)

 ### Non-Functional
 1. Support Mobile and Web app (browser).